egison/egison/README.md

 The method for importing tensor index notation into programming is discussed in [Egison tensor paper](https://arxiv.org/abs/1702.06343).

+The following sample is from [Riemann Curvature Tensor of S2 - Egison Mathematics Notebook](https://www.egison.org/math/riemann-curvature-tensor-of-S2.html).

 ```
 ;; Parameters
 (define $x [|θ φ|])